 The Regents Policy Manual defines "professional services" as unique, technical, and/or infrequent functions performed by an independent contractor qualified by education, experience, and/or technical ability to provide services.
 In most cases, these services are of a specific project nature and are not a continuing, ongoing responsibility of the institution.
 The services rendered are predominately intellectual in character even though the contractor may not be required to be licensed.
 Professional service engagements may involve partnerships, corporations, or individuals.
-Some examples of "professional services" typically utilized at the University include consulting, marketing analysis, banking services, medical/physician services, auditing, software development/design.
-Speakers and entertainers do not require a university Professional Services Contractual Agreement (PSA) unless they represent a conflict of interest.
+Some examples of "professional services" typically utilized at the University include consulting, marketing analysis, investigation services, legal services, and auditing.
+Speaker and entertainer requests do not have to come to Procurement unless they have an agreement that needs to be signed or they represent a conflict of interest.

 Policy information can be obtained by reviewing the revised Professional Services Policy.

 The Professional Services Contractual Agreement (PSCA) has been integrated into the new Contract Request Form.
 This new form is completed online and routed to Procurement Services directly for your convenience.
-All PSCA's that exceed $2,000 MUST be reviewed by Procurement Services before going to the vendor.
-In most cases, Procurement Services will work with the vendor to get the PSCA signed and will issue a PO to the vendor and send a countersigned copy.
+All PSCA's that exceed $2,000 MUST be reviewed by Procurement Services before going to the supplier.
+In most cases, Procurement Services will work with the supplier to get the PSCA signed and will issue a PO to the supplier and send a countersigned copy.
 Please contact Procurement Services with any PSCA related questions.